Thank you , Unslightlyviewings, NightsPoison (awesome name btw), U-Madder, and ForeverTwatDarius for reviewing! Your words are infinitely inspiring!

 Elsa walked over to stand behind Anna.
-"As a matter of fact—" the blonde began.
+"As a matter of fact—"

 "No!"
 Anna quickly interrupted, shooting her wife a glanced glare.
 "We're not busy, are we, Elsa?" she asked through gritted teeth, her tone daring Elsa to say otherwise.
 Elsa glared in response and growled lightly.

 Mrs. Summers stood up, oblivious to the silent argument between the newlyweds.
 "Besides," the old woman began.
 "Aunt Bulba is ringing the bell for me in ten minutes…Just one good look around, that's all."
 She glared at Elsa.
 "I'm not sure I'm coming back."

 Anna ripped her gaze from her wife and hugged her mother's arm.
 "I wish you could have come an hour later, mom.
 After the furniture arrives."